Erti14/portfolio/src/content/note/wazuh/wazuh.md

 ---
 title: Wazuh Security Monitoring & Incident Response Project
 description: Secure your network for free!
-publishDate: "2025-06-24T12:00:00Z"
+publishDate: "2025-06-24T16:00:00Z"
 ---

 ![network.png](/portfolio/wazuh_thumbnail.png)

 This project demonstrates the deployment, configuration, and use of Wazuh as a SIEM solution.
 The environment includes both physical and virtual machines, integrating multiple tools and data sources to provide advanced threat detection, vulnerability management, file integrity monitoring, and automated incident response.
+The architecture integrates multiple tools, data sources, and defensive techniques to simulate a realistic, security monitoring setup. <br><br><br><br><br>

 ## Table of Contents
 - [What is Wazuh?](#what-is-wazuh)